mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 a43fb8,Daft Punk,House,False,Aerodynamic,2001-03-12T07:30:00Z
 ```

-Once you have uploaded the CSV file for the lookup table map it to an event or user profile property which is the ID (eg song_id) that the Lookup Table should join with.
+Once you have uploaded the CSV file for the lookup table, map it to an event or user profile property, which is the ID (eg song_id) that the Lookup Table should join with.
 Mixpanel will assume the first column of the CSV is the ID and will join it with that property.

 ![image](/lexicon-import-lookup-table.png "Lexicon Import Lookup Table Modal")

 You can also upload Lookup Tables straight from your reports.
-Lookup Tables uploaded directly in reports create a local (or temporary) mapping that can only be used while you are in the report.
+Lookup Tables uploaded directly in reports create a local mapping that can only be used while you are in the report.
 This mapping is not global, and can't be used in other reports.

 ![image](/map-ephemeral-lookup-table.png "Lexicon Lookup Tables")